Embird Embroidery Software

 Plant growing from the Origin Point

-As can be seen on above picture, the default curly plant fill is cropped to the object boundaries and the boundary contours are stitched too.
+As can be seen in the picture above, the default curly plant fill is cropped to the object boundaries, and the boundary contours are also stitched.

 Options Tab